 VRSANO develops a Brain-Computer Interface

-VRSANO is a US-based startup developing a brain-computer interface technology that integrates VR, neurofeedback, and clinical hypnosis principles to optimize health outcomes.
+VRSANO is a US-based MedTech startup that develops a brain-computer interface.
+Its technology combines VR, neurofeedback, and clinical hypnosis principles to optimize health outcomes.
 The startup’s patented method pulls medical patients out of a state of distress by immersing them in a relaxing virtual world.
 It induces a psychophysiological state that helps patients with their mental health needs.
 The platform alleviates symptoms and improves long-term patient outcomes while lowering healthcare costs.

 Rescape Innovation suports Patient Care